tes735/MacCrafter/README.md

 # If you simply want to run it and not install anything:

+You can download the zip, unzip it and run MacCrafter.exe.
-Run MacCrafter.exe and read the help from the help button on the right toolbar.
+Read the help from the help button on the right toolbar.

 ------------------------------------------------------

 # If you want to tweak the script:

+Clone this repo.

 Install the latest version of autohotkey, then edit/use midjourney.ahk.